Skip to content

 Set Card PIN

 To set a card PIN, use the Cards SDK service method cardsService.setCardPin.
-Pass the session_token, the card_uuid, the CardPinRequest model and the CancelCardSdkCallback.
+Pass the session_token, the card_uuid and the CardPinRequest model.

 val model = CardPinRequest(...)